Top 10 Judas Priest Post-‘Painkiller’ Songs

 'Redeemer of Souls'

 Judas Priest came roaring back as if nothing had changed some six years after its most recent studio effort, four years after announcing (and then reneging on) a farewell tour and three years beyond the retirement of founding guitarist K.K.
 Downing.
-The title track from the group's impending 17th album suggests a steadfast resurrection of its vintage sound — unbowed, timeless and steel-plated.
+The title track from the group's 17th album marked a steadfast resurrection of Judas Priest's vintage sound — unbowed, timeless and steel-plated.

 With Angel of Retribution, Judas Priest successfully soldered a modern recording aesthetic onto their archetypal heavy metal, coming away with stunning songs like "Deal with the Devil," "Angel" and the spectacular "Demonizer" — which also cribbed nostalgic words from past favorites like Painkiller and The Hellion for good measure.

 Many younger listeners may have found it difficult to stay focused for the hour-plus needed to arrive at this album’s satisfyingly cathartic title track.
 But, boy, did they get their money’s worth for their patience: This is a modern-day Judas Priest anthem of almost unprecedented majesty, wed to the formidable power of the Painkiller album that inspired this list.